MaistoV/UninaSoC/hw/xilinx/README.md

 * Mark it in the [hw/xilinx/synth/tcl/mark_debug_nets.tcl](hw/xilinx/synth/tcl/mark_debug_nets.tcl) script, e.g. `set_property MARK_DEBUG true [get_nets ...]`

 ### Notes on Using ILAs
-1. Using the ILA core adds a couple of minutes to the flow to synthesize.
+1. Using the ILA core adds a few minutes to the synthesis flow.
-2. Max 1023 nets can be probed in the current setup.
+2. Max 1023 nets can be probed in the current single-ILA setup.
-3. Adding many probes might complicate the design and make it more difficult to build.
+3. Adding many probes might complicate the design and make it more difficult to route.

 ## Running Software
 To load and run software on the platform, check the [related documentation](doc/PROGRAM_LOADING.md).